berzerk0/GitPage/CTF-Writeups/LazySysAdmin-VulnHub.md

 <br>

 What looks interesting or new... hmm.
 `todolist.txt`, `deets.txt`... and ooh!
-A wWrdpress directory!
+A Wordpress directory!
 That might have our website setup in it!

 * `cd wordpress`
 * `ls`